getreu/tp-note/docs/source/tpnote--manpage.md

 ---
 ```

-When Tp-Note triggers the next filename synchronisation, the filename
+When Tp-Note triggers the next filename synchronization, the filename
 extension of the note file will change to '`.rst`'.
 The above modification
 applies to the current note only.